 As part of an audit in accordance with SAs we exercise professionaljudgment and maintain professional skepticism throughout the audit.
 We also:

 Obtain an understanding of internal control relevant to theaudit in order to design audit procedures that are appropriate in the circumstances.
-UnderSection 143(3)(i) of the Act we are also responsible for expressing our opinion onwhether the entity has adequate internal Financial controls system in place and theoperating effectiveness of such controls.
+UnderSection 143(3)(i) of the Act we are also responsible for expressing our opinion onwhether the Company has adequate internal financial controls system in place and theoperating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and thereasonableness of accounting estimates and related disclosures made by management.